tcassou/expectise/README.md

 ## Contents
 This repo contains:
 * the `expectise` module itself, under `/expectise`;
-* a dummy example of small module with its tests under `/example` with unit tests showcasing what the `expectise` package can do.
+* a dummy example of small module and its tests under `/example` with unit tests showcasing what the `expectise` package can do.

 ## Install
 Install from [Pypi](https://pypi.org/project/expectise/):